codbex/codbex.github.io/technology.md

 when applicable and necessary to minimize the operations cost.
 <br><br>

+#### Extensibility

+Extensibility is the major feature required by the applicaiton runtimes nowadays.
+To have a minimalistic core and de-facto all the functionality to be implemented as plugins enhancing this core is quite successful architectural approach.
+In our case there are different type of exetensibility for the different layers of the stack.
+The driving principle is that the extension point definitions are as simple as possible and the contract with the extension is bilateral.
+<br><br>

+#### Dependency Management

+Due to the fact that runtime stack containing also the applications themselves has to be built and deployed as a single immutable bundle for production, we decided to go for a bit more relaxed dependency management rules.
+It follows the "global installs" principle with a single version per module - just like it is in standard Java.
+There are many other ways to manage dependencies e.g. npm, OSGi, etc. with their benefits and drawbacks, but we decided to have it simple and streigth forward.
+<br><br>

 #### Open-source

 We believe in open source.
 This is the way companies and individuals can collaborate on great ideas and make them reality.